Sokratisk/yiitest/README.md

 yiitest
 =======

-local site with xamp and yii
+local site with xamp and yii...